 - WARNING: TO REDUCE THE RISK OF TIPPING OF THE RANGE, THE RANGE MUST BE SECURED BY PROPERLY INSTALLED ANTI-TIP DEVICES.
 TO CHECK IF THE DEVICES ARE INSTALLED PROPERLY, SLIDE RANGE COMPLETELY FORWARD, LOOK FOR ANTI-TIP BRACKET SECURELY ATTACHED TO THE FLOOR OR WALL, AND SLIDE RANGE BACK SO THE REAR RANGE FOOT IS UNDER ANTI-TIP BRACKET. - WARNING: NEVER use this appliance as a space heater to heat or warm the room.
-Doing so may result in carbon monoxide poisoning and overheating of the oven. - WARNING: NEVER cover an entire rack with materials such as aluminum foil.
-Doing so blocks airflow through the oven.
-Aluminum foil linings may also trap heat, causing a fire hazard. - Use this appliance only for its intended purpose as described in this manual. - This appliance is not intended for storage.
+Doing so may result in carbon monoxide poisoning and overheating of the oven. - WARNING: NEVER cover any slots, holes or passages in the oven bottom or cover an entire rack with materials such as aluminum foil.
+Doing so blocks airflow through the oven and may cause carbon monoxide poisoning.
+Aluminum foil linings may also trap heat, causing a fire hazard.

 - CAUTION: Do not store items of interest to children in cabinets above a range or on the back guard of a range children climbing on the range to reach items could be seriously injured. - Do Not Leave Children Alone Children should not be left alone or unattended in area where range is in use.
-They should never be allowed to sit or stand on any part of the range. - Proper Installation The appliance, when installed, must be electrically grounded in accordance with local codes, or in the absence of local codes, with the National Electrical Code, ANSI/NFPA 70 or the Canadian Electrical Code, CSA C22.1-02.
-In Canada, the appliance must be electrically grounded in accordance with Canadian Electrical Code.
-Be sure your appliance is properly installed and grounded by a qualified technician. - Have the installer show you the location of the range gas shutoff valve and how to turn it off if necessary.
+They should never be allowed to sit or stand on any part of the range. - Wear Proper Apparel Loosefitting or hanging garments should never be worn while using the range. - User Servicing Do not repair or replace any part of the range unless specifically recommended in the manual.
+All other servicing should be referred to a qualified technician. - Storage in or on Range Flammable materials should not be stored in an oven or near surface units. - This appliance is not intended for storage.